Kasumiya0108/rachoon/CONTRIBUTING.md

 ## code of conduct

+this project adheres to a code of conduct that all contributors are expected to follow. please read [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) before contributing.

+key points:
 - be respectful and professional
 - provide constructive feedback
 - focus on what is best for the project and community